ch-stark/argocdpoliciesblog/blog.md

 ## ArgoCD and Red Hat Advanced Cluster Management-Policies: Better together

-Sometimes we are getting asked about the relationship between Gitops-Operator/ArgoCD and Red Hat Advanced Cluster Management (RHACM)-Policies and if they can be used together.
+Often we are getting asked about the relationship between `Gitops-Operator/ArgoCD` and `Red Hat Advanced Cluster Management's` (RHACM's)-Policies-Framework` and if they can be used together.
+To start with:
-In the following we will list the advantages of the integration by showing some examples.
+They are a perfect fit and in the following we will list the advantages of the integration by showing some examples.

 ## Advantages of using Policies with ArgoCD